fredconte-code/ResourceFlow/QA-TEST-REPORT.md

 ## 🏁 **CONCLUSION**

-The Resource Scheduler application successfully passes comprehensive QA testing with an **87% success rate**.
+The ResourceFlow application successfully passes comprehensive QA testing with an **87% success rate**.
 The application provides a solid foundation for team and project management with excellent performance and error handling.

 **Key Achievements:**
 - ✅ All core functionality working correctly